-Non-operating revenues of tap fees are budgeted for 2024 at 200 water taps, 200 sewer taps, and 150 water resource acquisition fees.
+Non-operating revenues of tap fees are budgeted for 2025 at 200 water taps, 200 sewer taps, and 150 water resource acquisition fees.
 Tap and water resource acquisition fees are based on tap size determined by the District and paid by builders or developers.

 The District's major expenses are as follows.
-Employee wages and benefits assume the employment of thirty-one full-time employees and one part-time temporary employee.
+Employee wages and benefits assume the employment of thirty-one full-time employees.
 Professional fees include in part: legal, engineering, financial/auditing, human resources, safety programs and updates to the rate model.